 The whole astronomy scene started at Kielder before the establishment of the Observatory.
 Firstly, the late David Sinden, of Sinden Optical Co, had for some time been involved with events held around Kielder and would volunteer his spare time to come to the area and talk about astronomy.
 He was of course involved in many optical applications during his time at Grubb Parsons in Newcastle.
 This love for his hobby and profession helped introduce many people into this most inspiring of science activities.

 When our original director, Gary Fildes, moved to the area in the middle of 2000, he was amazed at the clarity of the skies, the light pollution free vistas were astounding.
-He met Pippa Kirkham, an employee of the Forestry Commission and was charged with promoting "astro tourism" and was asked to host the popular "nightwatch" events held at Kielder Castle.
+He met Pippa Kirkham, an employee of the Forestry England who was charged with promoting "astro tourism" and was asked to host the popular "nightwatch" events held at Kielder Castle.
 The public support for these events was incredible and quickly snowballed into regular meetings.
 Gary had been thinking of staging "star camp" events.
 Aimed at amateur astronomers it was a gathering of like-minded people who would camp out under the stars and share astro stories over a good meal and a drink.The astronomers loved it and established Kielder Star Camp as one of the world's top ten astro parties, helped of course by the pristine skies.

 All of this helped give the astronomy profile added impetus.
 It was around this time that Gary was introduced to Peter Sharpe, the curator for the art and architecture projects in Kielder under the auspices of the Kielder Water and Forest Park Development Trust.
 Peter thought that an Observatory could be an attractive addition to their portfolio.
 Like all good ideas, it started with a meeting in a local pub!

 Peter Sharpe had a vision and concept for the the project: to launch a competition amongst architects to design an observatory that would compliment the Kielder land and sky scape.
-Over 230 entries were from every corner of the planet, some were incredible, others not so, but six entries were finally shortlisted.
+Over 230 entries were received from every corner of the planet, some were incredible, others not so, but six entries were finally shortlisted.
 The winner was Charles Barclay architects from London.
 Charles and his team designed something quite spectacular, and as you can see the rest is history.